cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/11a - Role-Based Access Control (az-100-01).md

    ```
 Note: These cmdlets register the Azure Resource Manager Microsoft.Network and Microsoft.Compute resource providers.
 This is a one-time operation (per subscription) required when using Azure Resource Manager templates to deploy resources managed by these resource providers (if these resource providers have not been yet registered).

+Also Note: If you encounter an error after running these commands that mentions a token expiry set to a time that is before the current time, click the power button icon on our Cloud Shell UI and reboot your Cloud Shell instance.
+Once restarted, retry these commands.

 #### Task 2: Attempt an automated deployment of a policy non-compliant Azure VM as a delegated admin